Looking for a used pool table?

 Before you buy:

 Measure your room to make sure it will fit!
-You can find our room dimension chart by clicking here.
+You can find our room dimension chart here.

 Pool tables, except for coin-operated tables, need to be disassembled to be moved.
 Keep in mind that most reputable (and insured) service companies will not carry coin-ops or other one piece slate tables upstairs.
 Stairs (at either end of the move) and mileage over regular service areas will cost extra.
 Do NOT attempt to move the table yourself by removing the legs.
 You can do more damage to the table than the cost of the move.
-Because we understand the need to save money; we’ve put the instructions for disassembly on our FAQ page (click “How do I move my table?”).
+Because we understand the need to save money; we've put the instructions for disassembly on our site here.
 You can YouTube how to reinstall, but be careful of who you follow.
-Six shirtless 20somethings is NOT how it’s done.
+Six shirtless 20somethings is NOT how it's done.
 We recommend videos by Legacy Billiards and Home Billiard Sales.
-I’ve been told more than once by people who did it themselves that they wish they hadn’t.
+I've been told more than once by people who did it themselves that they wish they hadn't.
 If you hire someone to move it, make sure that they carry insurance and check the criminal records of their employees.
-Unfortunately, at least in Houston, there are many jobbers who you don’t want entering your home.
+Unfortunately, at least in Houston, there are many jobbers who you don't want entering your home.